Celine Dion

 $500M

-Celine Dion's single Vegas residency ($681M) generates more revenue than Gloria Estefan's entire $500M net worth, exposing how live entertainment economics now dwarf traditional music industry returns.
+Celine Dion's single Vegas residency ($681M) generated more wealth than Gloria Estefan's entire $500M net worth, exposing how live entertainment dominance now trumps record sales as a wealth engine.

 Celine Dion's Revenue